j450h1/https-github.com-j450h1-udacity-data-scientist-nanodegree-project-2-disaster-response-pipelines/README.md

 ## 3. Flask Web App

-* Modify file paths for database and model as needed
+* Displays visualizations about the training data using Plotly
-* Add data visualizations using Plotly in the web app
+* Runs the model on new messages that you enter yourself

 ## Project File Tree
 ```